ibm-cloud-docs/sell/service-faq.md

 {: #get-disbursements}
 {: faq}

 Third-party services that offer paid usage-based pricing plans receive disbursements through an Electronic Funds Transfer (EFT).
 To set up this method to receive disbursements in {{site.data.keyword.cloud_notm}} Partner Center Sell, you must submit the EFT form when you set up your first usage-based pricing plan.
-You can download the form from the Payments to you page.
+You can download the form from the Payments to me page.

 ## When are disbursements sent to me?
 {: #disbursements-sent}